Polylux

 - images

 will not be affected by that.
-This makes the transparent mode only somewhat useful today.
+This makes the color mode only somewhat useful today.
 (Relevant GitHub issue)

 Handout mode